Easy Dairy-Free Banana Bread

 I am super thankful that I’ve been having these weird banana cravings lately and thus overbought bananas.
 And then several of the bananas went overripe and I was like, well obviously we need banana bread in this house.
 Stat.

 I didn’t want any fancy schmancy banana bread.
 Just the good ol’ classic stuff, no walnuts thank you (blech).
-A moist, sweet, sturdy-yet-tender loaf that fills the house with that come-hither scent.
+A moist, sweet, sturdy-yet-tender simple banana bread loaf that fills the house with that come-hither scent.

 Yes, banana bread can be come-hithery.
 At least, I think so!

 Okay, so by now I’ve talked about my dairy-free diet a looooot.
 And so we all know that dairy is no bueno for me.
 Many banana bread recipes call for butter and/or sour cream, but for dairy-free me, that wasn’t going to work.

 So I wanted to come up with a classic banana bread recipe that nixed the dairy yet didn’t miss any of the flavor that dairy adds to the equation.